WRAN-OEVSV/wran-tools/README.md

 * **wrgpio** for controlling of the GPIO pins located at LimeSDR Mini and
 * **wrsiggen** a program to generate a sinus signal
+* **wrbeacon** a program that evenually shall generate a beacon.
+*
 are available.
-The programs have been tested with the LimeSDR Mini 1.
+The programs are intended for use with the LimeSDR Mini v2.2, but might work with the Lime Mini 1.

 Installation
 ------------